Mexico Tariffs Likely To Take Effect Next Week, Trump Vows In London

 Trump, meanwhile, also continued his criticism of London's current mayor, Sadiq Kahn, in what amounted to a running war of words between the two men over the course of Trump's trip.

-Kahn responded to Trump's tweets on Tuesday morning by telling CNN that the American president was acting like an "11 year-old" but that he didn't feel "it's for me to respond in a like manner."
+Kahn responded to Trump's tweets on Tuesday morning by telling CNN that the American president was acting like an "11-year-old," but that he didn't feel "it's for me to respond in a like manner."

 Trump was asked about Kahn and his responses to the president's earlier comments in his press conference with May.